pagkly/Zed/Investopedia3/Moving Average (MA) Definition.md

 Predicting trends in the stock market is no simple process.
 While it is impossible to predict the future movement of a specific stock, using technical analysis and research can help you make better predictions.

-A rising moving average indicates that the security is in an [uptrend](https://www.investopedia.com/terms/u/uptrend.asp), while a declining moving average indicates that it is in a [downtrend](https://www.investopedia.com/terms/d/downtrend.asp).
-Similarly, upward momentum is confirmed with a bullish [crossover](https://www.investopedia.com/terms/c/crossover.asp), which occurs when a short-term moving average crosses above a longer-term moving average.
+A rising moving average indicates that the security is in an [[uptrend]](https://www.investopedia.com/terms/u/uptrend.asp), while a declining moving average indicates that it is in a [[downtrend]](https://www.investopedia.com/terms/d/downtrend.asp).
+Similarly, upward momentum is confirmed with a bullish [[crossover]](https://www.investopedia.com/terms/c/crossover.asp), which occurs when a short-term moving average crosses above a longer-term moving average.
 Conversely, downward momentum is confirmed with a bearish crossover, which occurs when a short-term moving average crosses below a longer-term moving average.

-While calculating moving averages are useful in their own right, the calculation can also form the basis for other technical analysis indicators, such as the [moving average convergence divergence (MACD)](https://www.investopedia.com/terms/m/macd.asp).
+While calculating moving averages are useful in their own right, the calculation can also form the basis for other technical analysis indicators, such as the [[moving average convergence divergence (MACD)]](https://www.investopedia.com/terms/m/macd.asp).

 The moving average convergence divergence (MACD) is used by traders to monitor the relationship between two moving averages.
 It is generally calculated by subtracting a 26-day exponential moving average from a 12-day exponential moving average.

 When the MACD is positive, the short-term average is located above the long-term average.
 This an indication of upward momentum.
 When the short-term average is below the long-term average, this is a sign that the momentum is downward.
 Many traders will also watch for a move above or below the zero line.
-A move above zero is a [signal to buy](https://www.investopedia.com/trading/macd/), while a cross below zero is a [signal to sell](https://www.investopedia.com/trading/macd/).
+A move above zero is a [[signal to buy]](https://www.investopedia.com/trading/macd/), while a cross below zero is a [[signal to sell]](https://www.investopedia.com/trading/macd/).

 ## Types of Moving Averages